-- 12.6 The Council's Sustainability Appraisal (2022) provides an assessment of sites both pre and post mitigation and provides assessment of reasonable alternatives against the SA Objectives. - 12.7 The Sustainable Appraisal determined that the site was one of the best performing options for education (SA Objective 11) and economy and employment (SA Objective 12).
+- 12.5 The Council's Sustainability Appraisal (2024) provides an assessment of sites both pre and post mitigation and provides assessment of reasonable alternatives against the SA Objectives. - 12.6 Sites 459 and 562/415 were determined to be amongst the best performing options for education. - 12.7 The sites are considered sustainable.